 For more than 75 years, both companies have been at the forefront of the on-going development of airdrop systems for the aerial delivery by parachute of very large and varied loads of equipment and supplies, to enhance the capabilities of airborne forces.

-In 2019 we celebrate the 100 year anniversary of Leslie Irvin’s first premeditated free-fall parachute jump.
+In 2019 we celebrated the 100 year anniversary of Leslie Irvin’s first premeditated free-fall parachute jump.
 That’s 100 years of Irvin and 100 years that IrvinGQ has been saving lives.
 There’s no wonder why at IrvinGQ, safety is in the fabric of our business.